ConnorSiXiong/Data_Scientist_Udacity/project_1/README.md

 Then I realized that those competition notebooks only solved on single question that the organizers had asked, so I decided to make a good use of this opportunity to examine some data that I had not worked with before.
 The Annual Developer Survey itself is also a good resources for me to learn the trend in the industry.

+# Summary
+- Most professional developers have high education experience.
+- A rising cohort of US coders under the age of 18.
+- The popularity of C++ decreased, and Frontend tech stack is hot.
+This trend seems to be lasting.

 # Acknowledgements